 Additional Signs & Symptoms of B12 Deficiency

 Vitamin B12 deficiency also affects the musculoskeletal, endocrinological, immunological, respiratory, genitourinary, and dermatological systems.
-And so, here are some other side effects of B12 deficiency that are worth mentioning:
+Therefore, here are some other side effects of B12 deficiency that are worth mentioning:

 - Increased susceptibility to infections.